stablekernel/aqueduct/source/docs/tut/getting-started.md

 ## Request Binding

-An `HTTPController` picks an operation method if both of the following are true:
+An `RESTController` picks an operation method if both of the following are true:

 1. The bound HTTP method matches the incoming request method (e.g., `@Bind.get()` and `GET`)
 2. The incoming request path has a value for each argument bound with `Bind.path`.

 When the request is `GET /questions/:index`, the `index` path variable has a value.
 Since `getQuestionAtIndex(index)` has an argument that is bound to this path variable, it will be called.
 When the request is `GET /questions`, the path variable `index` is missing.
 The method `getAllQuestions()` binds no path variables, so it will be called.

-This binding behavior is specific to `HTTPController`.
+This binding behavior is specific to `RESTController`.
 In addition to path variables, you can bind headers, query parameters and bodies.
-Check out [HTTPControllers](../http/http_controller.md) for more details.
+Check out [RESTControllers](../http/rest_controller.md) for more details.

 The More You Know: Multi-threading and Application State
 ---
 In this simple exercise, we used a constant list of question as the source of data for the questions endpoint.
 For a simple getting-your-feet-wet demo, this is fine.

-However, in a real application, it is important that we don't keep any mutable state in a `ApplicationChannel` or any `RequestController`s.
+However, in a real application, it is important that we don't keep any mutable state in a `ApplicationChannel` or any `Controller`s.
 This is for three reasons.
 First, it's just bad practice - web servers should be stateless.
 They are facilitators between a client and a repository of data, not a repository of data themselves.
 A repository of data is typically a database.

 Second, the way Aqueduct applications are structured makes it intentionally difficult to keep state.
-For example, `HTTPController` is instantiated each time a new request comes in.
+For example, `RESTController` is instantiated each time a new request comes in.
 Any state they have is discarded after the request is finished processing.
 This is intentional - you won't run into an issue when scaling to multiple server instances in the future, because the code is already structured to be stateless.

 Finally, Aqueduct applications are set up to run on multiple isolates.
 An isolate is effectively a thread that shares no memory with other threads.
 If we were to keep track of state in some way, that state would not be reflected across all of the isolates running on this web server.
 So depending on which isolate grabbed a request, it may have different state than you might expect.
 Again, Aqueduct forces you into this model on purpose.